marianguceanu/Software-Engineering-Project/Use cases/AddDestination.md

 ## Normal flow:

-- The admin enrolls a new destination
+- The admin enrolls a new destination in the list.
+- The item should have an id, stay dates, title, description, image and geolocation.
+- The admin adds the destination to the list.

+## Alternative flow:

+- Nil

 ## Exception:

+- The add cannot be executed due to a database error
+- The item misses some of the properties